Personal profile

 Enterprise Interest and Activities

 Caroline has worked with a range of industrial collaborators across various microbiology based projects.
 Examples include: identifying functional microbes within anaerobic digestion facilities; screening for efficiency of antimicrobial ability of chemicals; identifying microorganisms involved in bioplastic production; and producing valuable chemicals from waste streams.
+Caroline is particularly interested in working with companies looking to utilise microbial processes to gain valuable products from diverse waste streams, as well as working with agricultural industry to optimise soil health.
+If you are interested in any of these areas please get in touch with me to discuss.

 Learning and Teaching Interests and Activities